johannesCmayer/system-wide-whisper/README.md

 # system-wide-whisper
 Use whisper anywhere on your system to enter text.
 Requires the [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice), or an OpenAI API key.

 I am using [skhd](https://github.com/koekeishiya/skhd) for the keyboard shortcuts.
 Though you can use anything that can execute a program with a keyboard shortcut.
+Also see [this example config](skhdrc_example_config) for skhd.

 ## Using main_wrapper
 It is reccomended to use the `main_wrapper` script to run the program.
 I am using file IPC, and therefore having a short startup time reduces input lag significantly (I know, using sockets would just be better.
 Maybe I will switch to that eventually).
 The script only runs python if necessary.